Renato-Lorenzi/jaman/README.md

 jaman
 =====

-Java Application Manager is SO independent application manager, writen in Java with the same intent of `pacman`, from Arch Linux.
+Java Application Manager is a OS independent application manager, writen in Java with the same intent of `pacman`, from Arch Linux.